alyssadata/AI-Foundations-The-Nothing-Test.md/Findings/Notes-1.md

 That does not establish human-style intention.
 It is still observable, structured stopping behavior.

-3. You found apparent substrate signatures
+3. Alyssa found apparent substrate signatures

 The two Claude conditions differed, but both shared a recognizable Claude pattern: